Table of Contents

 Unless someone feels highly confident with the costs associated with buying and managing a rental property, it is usually best to passively invest with a sponsor or developer who understands the nuances of commercial real estate investing.
-The individual returns might be lower than if you were to purchase and own the property outright, but it provides a buffer and third party to help mitigate the risk for those who have never owned rental property before.
+The individual returns might be lower than if you were to purchase and own the property outright.
+However, it provides a buffer as well as a third party to help mitigate the risk for those who have never owned rental property before.

 Financing a Rental Property

 Most investors will finance the purchase and renovation of rental property.
 Unlike buying a primary residence.
 The buyers will usually need to put down at least 20 to 25% in equity when purchasing a rental property.
 The more equity someone invests, the better terms they will get on the mortgage.
 In general, the rates associated with investment property are already about 50 to 100 basis points higher than someone might get on a primary residence.

 It is important to understand how lenders evaluate rental properties.
 In addition to looking at the borrower’s personal credit score and liquidity.
 The bank will look at whether that borrower has experience owning and operating the rental property.
 They will place a large emphasis on the property itself, beyond just looking at comps in the marketplace as they might do with single-family owner-occupied properties.

 With rental properties, the lender will also look at the property’s current and potential cash flow.
 Many lenders will underwrite a deal based on the cash flow (or cash flow potential) even in circumstances when the borrower has little experience or a poor credit score.
 The lender wants to know that if they need to take back the property for any reason, it will have the income needed to justify the cost of holding the property.

 Although most people will use a traditional bank loan to finance a rental property, there are other tools, such as hard money loans, that some investors will consider if they are unable to finance a property through traditional means.
 Online crowdfunding (both debt and equity) has also become increasingly popular in recent years.